Helperbird/website/src/pages/help/features/how-to-auto-scroll-on-any-website-or-app.md

 ---
 new: false
+updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Auto Scroll Feature in Helperbird
+title: How to Auto Scroll on Websites
 description:
-  Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
-This guide walks you through enabling auto-scroll and adjusting the speed to match your reading pace.
+  Learn how to use Helperbird's Auto Scroll feature for hands-free reading that scrolls at your preferred speed.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, auto scroll, automatic scrolling
 url: help/how-to-auto-scroll-on-any-website-or-app/
 permalink: help/how-to-auto-scroll-on-any-website-or-app/
 name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
-    { tag: 'how-to-enable-auto-scroll', title: 'How to Enable Auto Scroll' }, { tag: 'how-to-adjust-scroll-speed', title: 'How to Adjust Scroll Speed' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-3-activate-auto-scroll', title: 'Step 3: Activate Auto Scroll' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
 img: assets/images2/uploads/add-a-heading.png
 date: 2016-01-04
 youtubeId: vwT8SAJfU3E
 cardTitle: Auto Scrolling
 featureDescription:
-  Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
-This guide walks you through enabling auto-scroll and adjusting the speed to match your reading pace. extension.
+  Learn how to use Helperbird's Auto Scroll feature for hands-free reading that scrolls at your preferred speed.
 footer: true
 header: true
-updated: false
 ---

-The Auto Scroll feature in Helperbird lets you enjoy a hands-free reading experience by automatically scrolling the page at a speed that suits you.
+Auto Scroll lets the page scroll automatically at a steady pace, perfect for hands-free reading or following along with long articles.

 ---

-## How to Enable Auto Scroll

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird extension icon in your browser to open Helperbird.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Auto Scroll

-Use the search bar in the menu to find the **Auto Scroll** option.

-### 3. Start Auto Scroll

-Click the **Start** button to begin using the Auto Scroll feature.

 ---

-## How to Adjust Scroll Speed
+## Step 2: Go to Reading Options

-### 1. Access the Scroll Speed Slider

-Once Auto Scroll is enabled, a **Scroll Speed** slider will appear.

-### 2. Set Your Speed

-Drag the slider to choose your preferred speed—slow, normal, or fast.

-### 3. Begin Auto-Scrolling

-After setting your desired speed, click the **Start** button to start auto-scrolling.
+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Activate Auto Scroll

+In the Reading Options panel, find **Auto scroll** at the bottom of the list and click on it to start automatic scrolling.

+**Tip:** If the page is scrolling too fast or too slow, you can usually adjust the speed using browser controls or by clicking Auto scroll again to access speed settings.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
 Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.